MartinHelmut/number-generator/CONTRIBUTING.md

 ## Format the code

 To format the code use `npm run format`.
-This is automatically executed before commit.
+This is command runs automatically before commit.

 ## Build the library